ghengistom/Client_ServerApp_Java_Nio/README.md

 # ClientServer-JavaNio

+To run this first execute the MainServer then run the quickClient...

 The client will send some bytes and wait for the bytes to be sent back so that it can print them back to the council.